futurewei-cloud/chogori-opengauss/BuildOpenGauss.md

 $ sudo hugeadm --pool-pages-max 2MB:20000
 ```

 In the terminal for k2 cluster, go to the ```CHOGORI_OPENGAUSS``` directory.
-Use the following command to launch the container for k2 runner:
+Use the following command to launch the container for k2 cluster:
 ```
 $ docker run -it --privileged -p 30000:30000 -v $PWD:/build:delegated --rm k2runner /build/simpleInstall/k2test/run_k2_cluster.sh
 ```